lilmuckers/mars-rover/README.md

     5. `npm test`, `yarn test` - Run all the tests

 ### Functional Implementation
- * This solution has been written using functinal programming, and "pure" functions.
-The "planet" is defined using an object generator containing it's bounding coordinates and current rover states.
+ * This solution has been written using functinal programming, and mostly "pure" functions. ]
+ * The "planet" is defined using an object generator containing it's bounding coordinates and current rover states.
  * The code is contained within the path `./soln_functional`
  * Functions are "pure" and syncronous.
  * Information: